-- (a) The directors may delegate their powers to a committee. - (b) The committee must exercise the powers delegated in accordance with any directions of the directors. - (c) The provisions of this constitution applying to meetings and resolutions of directors apply, so far as they can and with any necessary changes, to meetings and resolutions of a committee of directors, except to the extent they are contrary to any direction given under rule 10.8(b).
+- (iii) the matters which the committee must consider in carrying out its functions; and - (iv) any other matters concerning the committee or its functions that the directors decide. - (d) The committee must exercise the powers delegated in accordance with any directions of the directors. - (e) The provisions of this constitution applying to meetings and resolutions of directors apply, so far as they can and with any necessary changes, to meetings and resolutions of a committee of directors, except to the extent they are contrary to any direction given under rule 10.8(d).